dotnet/csharpstandard/standard/statements.md

 >         Console.WriteLine("reachable");
 > }
 > ```
+>
+- The switch expression is evaluated and converted to the governing type.
+>
 > the `Console.WriteLine` invocation is considered reachable, even though, in reality, it will never be executed. *end note*

 The *block* of a function member or an anonymous function is always considered reachable.
 By successively evaluating the reachability rules of each statement in a block, the reachability of any given statement can be determined.

 > *Example*: In the following code
+>
 > ```csharp
 > void F(int x)
 > {